NATALIASTH/EnterpriseCheckXs/README.md

 # ATENTION!
 Every time is scraping the window has to be in an active window if it is on seconds windows may not work.

+Files will appear when the execution is done.

 Created by:NataliaSTH

 # STEPS